publiccodenet/about/activities/understanding-our-users/index.md

 ## Value proposition hypotheses

 These are hypotheses for the reasons why the following user groups may be interested in our work, and the value proposition we could offer them.

+## Additional resources

+* [common pitches](../../communication/pitching.md) for different opening lines to use based on who your interlocutor might be.